davesantos/tumblr-boilerplate/README.md

 * Photoset post-type (Merged with video post-type)
 * Group Blogs (Coming soon as a branch)

-These were consciously not included to expedite the workflow.
+These were intentionally not included to expedite the workflow.

 ## Resources